 Garlic lovers and pasta lovers rejoice!
 Your recipe has arrived.
-This Aglio Olio e Peperoncino pairs pasta with garlic cooked until just golden, rich olive oil, fresh basil and spicy Calabrian chili peppers.
+This aglio olio e peperoncino pairs pasta with garlic cooked until just golden, rich olive oil, fresh basil, and spicy red peppers.

-Coming together in under 20 minutes with mainly pantry ingredients, this dish is fantastic for a weeknight when you're tired or a weekend when you want to treat yourself and your loved ones with minimal effort.
+This classic pasta dish comes together in under 20 minutes with simple ingredients.
+It's an easy dish fantastic for a weeknight when you're tired or a weekend when you want to treat yourself and your loved ones with minimal effort.

 What You'll Need